 Minimum requirements for the roll cage structure and the roll cage structure braces are 1-5/8 in.
 O.D. round steel tubing with a minimum .120 in. nominal wall thickness or E4130 chromoly tubing with a minimum .095 in. nominal wall thickness, securely mounted, gusseted and braced within 5 in. of the top of the roll cage structure.
 All roll cage structures shall be designed to protect the driver from any angle, including the bottom and the rear.
 All roll cages for G, H, I, J & K classes may be made of round steel tubing not less than 1-1/2 in.
 O.D. x .095 in. nominal wall thickness.
 Vehicles in classes where the existing record exceeds 175 MPH shall use the larger tube minimum requirements.

 A minimum four (4) point roll cage is required if the front hoop is continuous and directly connected to the lower frame rail.
 A minimum five (5) point roll cage is required if the hoops and bars are mounted to the shoulder bar, see Figure 1.

 Gussets are required at tube junctions of hoops and shoulder rail.
-Gussets shall be made from mild steel, .125 in. minimum thickness and 4 in. per side, preferably stitch welded on the outside of the tube junction, and are required at all shoulder bar attachment points.
+Gussets shall either be made of plate, tubing or fabricated from sheet.
+Plate gussets shall be made from be made from mild steel, .125 in. minimum thickness and 4 in. per side, preferably stitch welded on the outside of the tube junction.
+Tube gussets shall be a minimum of 1 in.
+O.D., round steel tubing with a minimum .120 in. nominal wall thickness although it is recommended that tube gussets be of the same O.D. and wall thickness as the main roll cage material.
+Tube gussets shall be constructed such that the outside edge of the tube gusset be at least 4 in. from the tube junction point, see Figure 3.
+Gussets are required at all shoulder bar attachment points.
 Grinding of welds is NOT permitted, see Figures 2 & 3.
 Gussets may not be used as aerodynamic aids and shall not exceed 6 in. in length without prior technical review and board approval.